BoltzExchange/boltz-backend/docs/claim-covenants.md

 # 📜 Claim covenants

-Covenants are available on [Liquid ](https://liquid.net/)in the form of [direction introspection](https://github.com/ElementsProject/elements/blob/master/doc/tapscript\_opcodes.md#new-opcodes-for-additional-functionality).
-These Opcodes allow the script in the witness to inspect the inputs, outputs and other properties of the transaction it is executed in.
+Covenants are available on [Liquid](https://liquid.net/) in the form of [direction introspection](https://github.com/ElementsProject/elements/blob/master/doc/tapscript\_opcodes.md#new-opcodes-for-additional-functionality).
+These opcodes allow the script in the witness to inspect the inputs, outputs and other properties of the transaction it is executed in.

 ## Boltz API

 Boltz API clients can ask for a covenant to be included in the Taptree of a Reverse Swap.
 With that new leaf in the tree, the coins locked for the Reverse Swap can be claimed by revealing the preimage and sending the expected asset with expected amount to an address of the client in the 0th output of the transaction.
-This is how the script looks like:
+This is what the script looks like:

 ```
 OP_SIZE